oVirt/ovirt-site/source/feature/doctor-rest.html.md

 Doctor REST is a small [Node.js](https://nodejs.org/en/) service internally using the [MongoDB](https://www.mongodb.org/) NoSQL database to cache provided data and the [MQTT protocol](http://mqtt.org/) to notify subscribed clients of changed entities.

 Since large majority of Doctor's functionality is to process JSON documents and store them in MongoDB (which is again using JSON, just binary serialized), having language where JSON is a first class citizen is extremely convenient.
-Also the availability of some types of libraries (as mentioned later) further strengthened the choice of Node.js as the target platform.
+Also the availability of some types of libraries - as mentioned later - further strengthened the choice of Node.js as the target platform.

 MongoDB was chosen thanks to its performance and excellent query capabilities (almost all operations - except aggregations - map natively to MongoDB query primitives).
 MongoDB has also a wide community and is perhaps the most popular document-oriented NoSQL technology.